trbehera/docs/docs/fdo/fdo-client-sdk-reference-guide.md

 1. Make sure you have completed the pre-requisites.
 Download source code from [Github repository](https://github.com/secure-device-onboard/client-sdk).
 2. Follow the instructions provided in the [README](https://github.com/secure-device-onboard/client-sdk/blob/1.10-rel/README.md) to build the source code by setting the necessary environment variables.
 3. The FDO Client binary is generated in build/ folder.
 Ensure to copy them to the root folder before proceeding with the next steps.
-4. Run the SCT, IOT platform SDK and RV servers.
+4. Run the Manufacturer, Owner and RV servers.
 5. Complete Device Initialization
 6. Complete Device Onboarding